elaastic/elaastic-questions-server/user-docs/_i18n/en/KeyConcepts/KeyConcepts.md

-Four key concepts are at the core of Elaastic.
+Four key concepts are important to understand the way Elaastic works.